h-muthyala/Getting-and-Cleaning-Data-Assignment/README.md

 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 The output from step 5 in the above instructions is included as the file "secondTidyDataSet.txt".
-The data from this file can be viewed in R by running the following R code:

-address <- ""

-address <- sub("^https", "http", address)

-data <- read.table(url(address), header = TRUE)

-View(data)